Baggette/portable-apps/README.md

 [`^^^ Back to top ^^^`](#portable-apps)
 <br>
-Description: Minecraft is a popular video game where players can build and explore virtual worlds made of blocks.
+Minecraft is a popular video game where players can build and explore virtual worlds made of blocks.
 The game has several different modes, including survival mode where players must gather resources and defend against monsters, and creative mode where players have unlimited resources and can build freely.

 1. Head to the [releases page](https://github.com/portablemc/portablemc/releases/) and download the bat file
 2. Proceed to run the downloaded bat file (most likely in your downloads folder)